USAFA-ECE/ece281-book/book/lab/lab2.md

 - You have to hold the center push button down for a 7SD to show your output.
 (10 pts)
 - The correct hex digit is shown based on the switch positions for all input possibilities.
 (20 pts)

-Demo can be performed live with an instructor (preferred) OR submitted via Teams
+Demo can be performed live with an instructor (preferred) OR submitted via Teams video.

 ### Written Report

+Seek to answer the fundamental question
+**"How do you understand the cathode and anode structure, use a decoder, and map your design  to hardware?"**

+Include the following sections:

+- Abstract
+- Introduction (background of how display works)
+- Design methodology
+- Discussion (lessons learned, how many hours spent, documentation statement for entire lab)

 Rubric and template on Teams.
 Submit on Gradescope.

-### Git and GitHub Actions
+### Code on Gradescope via GitHub

-- sevenSegDecoder.vhd, sevenSegDecoder_tb.vhd, and top_basys3.vhd included in `src/hdl/`
+- `sevenseg_decoder.vhd` and `sevenseg_decoder_tb.vhd` included in `src/`
 - Extraneous comments are removed and code is formatted in a sane manner
-- Basys3_Master.xdc file included in `src/hdl/`
+- Screenshot of testbench waveform shows all 16 input combinations
+- `Basys3_Master.xdc` appropriately uncommented
-- Bitstream (.bit) file used for hardware demo in repo (in default location)
+- Bitstream (`.bit`) file used for hardware demo in repo (in default location)
 - Commit messages are useful in tracing the development of the project